strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    A Welcome Window displays if successful with a link to the Main Window and the Installer Window.

-   1. Enter the essential Pre-Requisite settings for your server in the Main Window.
+   1. Open the Main Window.
+Enter the essential Pre-Requisite settings for your server.
-   2. Install the listed free and publicly available software one by one for Local WSL starting from the top in the Installer Window.
+   2. Open the Setup Window.
+Check and setup the essential Software for either a Docker or WSL Local CLI.
    3. Now you can run SpacetimeDB directly from Unity!

-   **Note:** The Installer Window works by automatically calling install commands from public repositories for you.
-It creates a temporary bat file in your Windows temp folder in order to reliably run the installer process.
-For a manual install process please check the documentation button available in the Welcome Window.
+   **Note:** For a manual WSL install process please check the documentation button available in the Welcome Window.

-## Upcoming Features
-   - New command interface with all commands.
-   - Better user experience and tips for how to solve common STDB questions.

 ## Community Made
    - If you like this asset, please consider <a href="https://ko-fi.com/northernrogue">buying me a coffee</a>.
 It is much appreciated and allows this asset to improve further.